tcolar/goed/Readme.md

 For this reason there an **experimental** GUI (**currently very slow**), based on go.wde, in the works, not quite ready yet.

+You can run it using `goed --g`
+There is a builtin font (LibretaionMono) but you can specify the path to a different one in `~/.goed/config.toml`, just make sure it's monospace and TTF.
+ie: `GuiFont="/Library/Fonts/Andale Mono.ttf"`

 ### Keyboard / Mouse shortcuts
 Here are the standard key shortcuts, you can modify those to your liking, note